SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 The code was tested on a biomedical breast cancer dataset which can't be provided due to data privacy.
 A very similar dataset can be found at [bioimage.ucsb.edu](https://bioimage.ucsb.edu/research/bio-segmentation)
 Note: The images have a different size than the images I'm using.
-The network achitecture needs to be tuned a little bit to work with the data.
+The network achitecture (reshaping of tensors, padding after each convolution) needs to be tuned a little bit to work with the data.

 ### Architectures